Jolomolokolo/deej/README.md

 ![Audio Mixer Features](https://github.com/user-attachments/assets/87d45c54-d6ba-491d-80d2-33ea7fda058c)

+*This image shows the key features from the Deej-Audio Mixer!*

 ## 🧩 Skills and Future Enhancements

 One of the exciting next steps is to delve into **circuit board development**, which will allow the mixer to reach its full potential as a real-world device.
 This is an area I am eager to explore further as the project progresses.

 ![Circuit Board Concept](https://github.com/user-attachments/assets/437b76c1-3a05-47be-ab35-6d6ba86cbed3)

+*A small sneak peak from the coming PCB Design!*

 ## ⏸️ Current Status: On Hold